SYZ mirror symmetry for toric varieties: Mirror symmetry for toric Calabi-Yau varieties

 \subsection{The SYZ construction}

-To carry out the SYZ mirror construction for a toric Calabi-Yau manifold $X$, we need a special Lagrangian torus fibration on $X$.
+To carry out the SYZ mirror construction for a toric Calabi-Yau manifold (or more generally an orbifold) $X$, we need a special Lagrangian torus fibration on $X$.
 This is provided by a construction due independently to Goldstein \cite{Goldstein01} and Gross \cite{Gross01}.

 To begin with, recall that the lattice point $u \in M$, which defines the hyperplane containing all the generators $v_i$'s, corresponds to a holomorphic function $\chi^u: X \to \bC$ with simple zeros along each toric prime divisor $D_i \subset X$.
 We equip $X$ with a toric K\"ahler structure $\omega$ and consider the action by the subtorus $T^{n-1} \subset T_N \cong T^n$ which preserves $\chi^u$, or equivalently, the subtorus whose action preserves the canonical holomorphic volume form $\Omega$ on $X$.
-Let $\rho_0: X \to \bR^{n-1}$ be the corresponding moment map which is given by composing the $T_N$-moment map with the projection along the ray in $M_\bR$ spanned by $u$. \begin{prop}[Goldstein \cite{Goldstein01}, Gross \cite{Gross01}] For any nonzero constant $\epsilon \in \bC$, the map defined by
+Let $\rho_0: X \to \bR^{n-1}$ be the corresponding moment map which is given by composing the $T_N$-moment map with the projection along the ray in $M_\bR$ spanned by $u$. \begin{prop}[Goldstein \cite{Goldstein01}, Gross \cite{Gross01}] For any nonzero constant $\epsilon \in \bC^\times$, the map defined by

 is a special Lagrangian torus fibration, where the fibers are special with respect to the meromorphic volume form

 \end{prop}

 We call $\rho$ the {\em Gross fibration}, which is {\em non-toric} in the sense that it is not the $T_N$-moment map.
 Its discriminant locus is easy to describe, namely, a fiber of $\rho$ is non-regular if and only if either \begin{itemize} \item when it intersects nontrivially with (and hence is contained inside) the hypersurface $D_\epsilon \subset X$ defined by $\chi^u = \epsilon$, in which case the fiber is mapped to a point on the boundary $\partial B = \bR^{n-1} \times \{0\}$; or \item when it contains a point where the $T^{n-1}$-action is not free, i.e. when at least two of the homogeneous coordinates on $X$ vanish, in which case the fiber is mapped to the image $\Gamma$ of the codimension 2 subvariety